RunestoneInteractive/thinkcspy/_sources/Functions/functions.rst

    .. code-block:: python

-     def drawSquare(t, sz):
+     def printSquare(size):
-         """Make turtle t draw a square of with side sz.""" for i in range(4):
+         """Print a square of asterices with side size.""" for i in range(size):
-             t.forward(sz)
-             t.left(90)
+             print("*"*size)

 .. mchoice:: test_question5_1_5
    :practice: T
    :answer_a: i
-   :answer_b: t
+   :answer_b: size, i
-   :answer_c: t, sz
+   :answer_c: size
-   :answer_d: t, sz, i
+   :answer_d: "*"*size
    :correct: c
    :feedback_a: i is a variable used inside of the function, but not a parameter, which is passed in to the function.
-   :feedback_b: t is only one of the parameters to this function.
+   :feedback_b: i is a variable used inside of the function, but not a parameter, which is passed in to the function.
-   :feedback_c: Yes, the function specifies two parameters: t and sz.
+   :feedback_c: Yes, the function specifies one parameter: size.
-   :feedback_d: the parameters include only those variables whose values that the function expects to receive as input.
-They are specified in the header of the function.
+   :feedback_d: This is an argument provided to the call to print().

    What are the parameters of the following function?

    .. code-block:: python

-     def drawSquare(t, sz):
+     def printSquare(size):
-         """Make turtle t draw a square of with side sz.""" for i in range(4):
+         """Print a square of asterices with side size.""" for i in range(size):
-             t.forward(sz)
-             t.left(90)
+             print("*"*size)

 .. mchoice:: test_question5_1_6
    :practice: T
-   :answer_a: def drawSquare(t, sz)
+   :answer_a: def printSquare(size)
-   :answer_b: drawSquare
+   :answer_b: printSquare
-   :answer_c: drawSquare(10)
+   :answer_c: printSquare(10)
-   :answer_d: drawSquare(alex, 10):
+   :answer_d: printSquare(my_size):
-   :answer_e: drawSquare(alex, 10)
+   :answer_e: printSquare(size):
    :correct: e
-   :feedback_a: No, t and sz are the names of the formal parameters to this function.
-When the function is called, it requires actual values to be passed in.
+   :feedback_a: No, size is the name of the formal parameter to this function.
+When the function is called, it requires an actual value to be passed in.
    :feedback_b: A function call always requires parentheses after the name of the function.
-   :feedback_c: This function takes two parameters (arguments)
+   :feedback_c: Yes, this would work
+   :feedback_d: Yes, this would work since my_size is already defined.
-   :feedback_d: A colon is only required in a function definition.
+   :feedback_e: A colon is only required in a function definition.
 It will cause an error with a function call.
-   :feedback_e: Since alex was already previously defined and 10 is a value, we have passed in two correct values for this function.

    Considering the function below, which of the following statements correctly invokes, or calls, this function (i.e., causes it to run)?
-Assume we already have a turtle named alex.
+Assume we already have a variable named my_size.

    .. code-block:: python

-     def drawSquare(t, sz):
+     def printSquare(size):
-         """Make turtle t draw a square of with side sz.""" for i in range(4):
+         """Print a square of asterices with side size.""" for i in range(size):
-             t.forward(sz)
-             t.left(90)
+             print("*"*size)